Front page

 I am interested in mathematically understanding the emergence of collective behaviour.
 Examples of this emergent behaviour are lane formation in groups of ants or pedestrians, or flocking in birds.

-I focus on
+I focus on analysis and probability.

 In my work I have studied a model for lane forming ants, together with my co-authors (see Publications for links to papers).